 Gottlieb rose to success as a painter using Lili dressed as a femme fatale as her muse.

-In 1930, Elbe's body dysmorphia drove her to seek out gender-confirmation surgery in Germany.
-The procedure was highly experimental at the time — Lili is one of the first identifiable subjects — and took four operations over two years.
+In 1930, Elbe's gender dysphoria drove her to seek out gender-confirmation surgery in Germany.
+The procedure was highly experimental at the time -- Lili is one of the first identifiable subjects -- and took four operations over two years.
 As Elbe's procedure gained press, Danish courts invalidated her marriage to Gottlieb, who remarried and moved to Italy.